ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

  2. Download this issuer certificate.
  3. Read information from the issuer certificate with `openssl` and find root certificate from the same place.
 Download it and read its information.

  At this point, we should have three different files.
 Root certificate, and two intermediate certificates.
+(We don't have end-entity cerfiticate here.)

  We can verify the whole current certificate chain with single `openssl verify` command.